spdx/spdx-3-model/serialization/json_ld/validation.md

 # Validating SPDX 3 JSON-LD documents

-There are two mechanisms for validating SPDX 3 JSON-LD documents; validating the structure against the JSON Schema, and validating the semantic against the SHACL model.
+There are two mechanisms for validating SPDX 3 JSON-LD documents: validating the structure against the JSON Schema, and validating the semantics against the SHACL model.

 These two different mechanisms serve validate the document in different ways,